-Guller set the aim of achieving a 50-50 ratio of domestic and international tourists.
-He also emphasized the importance of countryside development projects, while noting that currently "66% of international arrivals come to Budapest”.
+Guller set the aim of achieving a 50-50 ratio of domestic and international tourists in the future.
+He also emphasized the need for countryside developments, while noting that currently “66% of international arrivals come to Budapest”.
 He also lauded the success of the “Spice of Europe” campaign, with CNN as the main media partner.

-A new national brand, "WOW Hungary," focusing on destinations outside Budapest, was announced in a video which explained that "WOW" is short for "Wellspring of Wonders," with its logo based on an ancient Hungarian motif.
-The winning tender for the project was submitted by Graphasel Design Studio.
+The new national “WOW Hungary” brand, focusing on areas outside the capital, was announced in a video explaining that the name is short for “Wellspring of Wonders Hungary”, with the campaign logo based on an ancient Hungarian motif.
+The winning tender, upon which the brand project is based, was submitted by Graphasel Design Studio.

-The image film for the campaign was made after its makers had traveled 6,420 kilometers following 35 days of preparation, with the film crew visiting 90 towns in 22 days.
+The image film for the campaign involved the makers traveling 6,420 km, with the film crew visiting 90 towns in 22 days.

-The 30th "Pro Turismo Awards" were presented at the end of the event, with fashion designer and creator of the Nanushka brand Szandra Sándor, We Love Budapest co-founder and editor-in-chief Regina Papp, chef László Ruprecht, festival organizer Zoltán Fülöp, president of the Hungarian Hotel and Restaurant alliance László Könnyid, and winemaker Bence Laposa all named winners.
+The 30th “Pro Turismo Awards” were presented at the end of the event, with fashion designer and creator of the Nanushka brand Szandra Sándor, We Love Budapest co-founder and editor-in-chief Regina Papp, chef László Ruprecht, festival organizer Zoltán Fülöp, president of the Hungarian Hotel and Restaurant alliance László Könnyid, and winemaker Bence Laposa all named winners.